2/6/2020 10:00:00 AM

 Only about 8 percent of U.S.-born STEM innovators are members of a racial or ethnic minority group, according to a 2016 study from the Information Technology & Innovation Foundation, and Bradley’s team says that may mean that many innovations and leaders are being left out of tech entrepreneurship.

-“We anticipate that this research can help guide our understanding of the entrepreneurial formation for underrepresented minorities and women STEM entrepreneurs,” Bradley said.
-“It is my hope that the broader impacts of this research will assist and support URM [underrepresented minority] STEM scholars as they become more involved in the STEM entrepreneurship landscape, resulting in more diverse, affirming, and innovative solutions to pressing societal problems.”
+“We anticipate that this research can help guide our understanding of the entrepreneurial formation for historically marginalized STEM entrepreneurs,” Bradley said.
+“It is my hope that the broader impacts of this research will assist and support historically minoritized STEM scholars as they become more involved in the STEM entrepreneurship landscape, resulting in more diverse, affirming, and innovative solutions to pressing societal problems.”

-Bradley and team are exploring best practices in creating pathways for underrepresented minorities in this field by looking at existing efforts; examining racial biases, power dynamics, and mindsets that may keep them from participating in programs; and learning how to best recruit and retain these participants in the program.
+Bradley and team are exploring best practices in creating pathways for historically marginalized people in this field by looking at existing efforts; examining racial biases, power dynamics, and mindsets that may keep them from participating in programs; and learning how to best recruit and retain these participants in the program.

-The team plans to use a variety of methods to identify targeted solutions for underrepresented minority entrepreneurs while taking intersectionality, racialized experiences, and business opportunity identification into consideration.
+The team plans to use a variety of methods to identify targeted solutions for historically minoritized entrepreneurs while taking intersectionality, racialized experiences, and business opportunity identification into consideration.

 “I feel that, if we are going to solve significant problems, we need to make sure that we ask the right questions,” Bradley said.
 “Asking the right questions requires having diverse perspectives, which are going to be shaped by our many unique life experiences.
 The right questions will help us focus on the right opportunities, potentially unleashing the entrepreneurial capacity of all.
 We hope that this research will help identify those levers that will continue to open these entrepreneurial and innovation pathways in ways that are affirming and supportive.”